AGH-Micro/amp-2025/README.md

 - ADC1: channel 2 and channel 5
 - ADC2: channel 2 and channel 18
 - ADC3: channel 2 and channel 3

-## What is tested but not working:
-- Communication via Ethernet
+- Communication via Ethernet (working after fixing short circuit and changing the code)
-  #### Actions taken so far:
-  - removed short circuit between TXD0 and TXEN
+  - Short circuit between TXD0 and TXEN was removed
-  - changed pin configuration in the code
+  - Pin configuration in the code was updated:
     - PG11 -> PB11
     - PG13 -> PB12
+  - The clock configuration in `SystemClock_Config()` was updated

 ## What is not tested:
 - SPI